BrightScreenTV/IBTweaker/README.md

 With `IBTweaker`, you open a `.storyboard` file, choose a font from the drop down menu and type a size in the box next to it.

-Clicking the bottom button will make `IBTweaker` to use `REGEX` and replace any entry in the file that matches the pattern:
+Clicking the bottom button will make `IBTweaker` use `REGEX` and replace any entry in the file that matches the pattern:

 `<font\\skey=\"font\"\\s(metaFont=\"|size=\")(.+)>`